turkeyvolvo/TestRepo/MSDS6306HW/LVitovskyMSDS6306_Wk9BLT.md

 ##Conclusion

 GWPH is not a particulary volatile stock, but it seems very "excitable" given its product.
 It is certainly speculative, and not recommended for the faint of heart.
 Indeed, it 52 week range was $35.83 - 126.47.
 After some internet research, I found that this has been a very busy year for them as they work to develop treatments for many chronic diseases through their drug Epidiolex.
-Most notably, they had favorable results from phase 3 of a trial of Epidiolex, which showed with "highstatistical significance that Epidiolex treatment reduces drop seizures compared to placebo"(GlobalNewsWire.com).
+Most notably, they had favorable results from phase 3 of a trial of Epidiolex, which showed with "high statistical significance that Epidiolex treatment reduces drop seizures compared to placebo"(GlobalNewsWire.com).